Codecademy/ugc/content/kyrathompson/how-to-convert-css-to-scss.md

 }
 ```

 Each child element is nested inside the parent element of `nav`.
-The hierarchical structure SCSS makes finding and changing elements much easier.
+The hierarchical structure in SCSS makes finding and changing elements much easier.

 ## Importing Files